sitrox/rails_ops/README.md

 ### Placing and naming operations

 - Operations generally reside in `app/operations` and can be nested using various subdirectories.
 They're all inside of the `Operations` namespace.

 - Operations operating on a specific model should generally be namespaced with the model's class name.
-So for instance, the operation `Create` for the `User` model should generally live under `app/operations/user/create.rb` and therefore be called `Operations::User::Create`.
+So for instance, the operation `Create` for the `User` model should generally live under `app/operations/user/create.rb` and therefore should be called `Operations::User::Create`.

 - Operations inheriting from other operations should generally be nested within their parent operation.
 See the next section for more details.